-22. Internal audit is provided by a team of Scottish Borders Council staff overseen by the Chief Officer Audit & Risk.
+- 22. Internal audit is provided by a team of Scottish Borders Council staff overseen by the Chief Officer Audit & Risk.
 As part of our planning process we carry out an annual assessment of the internal audit function to ensure that it operates in accordance with Public Sector Internal Audit Standards (PSIAS).
+This includes: - the extent to which the internal audit function's organisational status and relevant policies and procedures support the objectivity of the internal auditors - the level of competence of the internal audit function - whether the internal audit function applies a systematic and disciplined approach, including quality control. - 23.
 Our review of internal audit concluded that the internal audit function operates in accordance with the PSIAS and has sound documentation standards and reporting procedures in place.